waldoibarra/portfolio/README.md

 ### Run Website Locally

-To run the website on development mode with hot realoding included, run the following command and visit [localhost:3000](http://localhost:3000).
+To run the website on development mode with hot reloading included, run the following command and visit [localhost:3000](http://localhost:3000).

 ``` sh
 make start